afrieirham/hashnode-blog/ckqxnc9tc0bwqcds1c1yg6gwk.md

 Remember that the important thing is your ability to put things together, and solve a problem – tools are not important.

-Finally, I wish you all the best in your journey of to learn building a full-stack app.
+Finally, I wish you all the best in your journey to learn building a full-stack app.
 If you have any questions, feel free to [dm me on Twitter](https://twitter.com/afrieirham_) or leave a comment, I will try my best to answer your questions.